-How to Estimate Your Dog's Age in 5 Proven Ways
+How to Estimate Your Dog's Age in 5 Easy Steps

-You certainly know that dogs don’t grow at the same pace as humans.
+You know that dogs don’t grow and age at the same pace as humans.

-You may be really surprised by how soon a dog reaches its sexual maturity: 6 months on average.
-Its behavior changes quite dramatically and it may have some important consequences on the management of the household.
-You may get quite upset when you discover your little beloved female puppy is pregnant and you didn’t even notice she was already pubescent.
+Puberty also occurs quite early: 6 months on average.
+The young dog's behavior changes quite dramatically.
+You may get very upset if you discover your little beloved female puppy is pregnant and you didn’t even notice she was already pubescent.

-Life gets easier when your dog grows older.
+Things get easier when your dog becomes an adult.
 Of course, you still need to provide good care and make sure that:

 Keep on reading…